 For many workers, remote working is a dream come true.
 No more commuting!
 No more trips to the office every day of every week!
 Instead, you can work wherever you want, whenever you want.
 Magical.

 Remote working certainly isn’t for everyone.
 Some roles simply require you to be in a specific place at a specific time.
 And some workers want or need the structure that a steady 9-5 in the office provides.
 But if any of your employees are willing or able to work remotely, you should let them!

 What is Remote Working?

-A remote working is any job that can be done just as effectively outside of the office, from a remote location.
+Remote working is any job that can be done just as effectively outside of the office, from a remote location.
 Working from home is a common example of remote working.
 But remote workers might also work from cafés, or from shared offices and other dedicated working spaces.

-So long as they have their laptop, their phone and a secure wi-fi connection, remote workers can work from pretty much anywhere.
-Because of this, some remote workers are even able to spend their lives travelling.
+So long as they have their laptop, their phone, and a secure wi-fi connection, remote workers can work from pretty much anywhere.
+Because of this, some remote workers are even able to spend their lives traveling.
 They explore the world, and so long as they can set aside a period of time each day to check into the office and do their job, they can essentially go where they please.
 These are rare cases indeed, but it explains why remote working is such an attractive idea for many!

 If you manage it carefully, remote working can bring a host of business benefits.
 We’ve already talked about creating a flexible working policy for your business, and a more dedicated working from home policy.

 Here are 5 benefits of remote working.

 In an average eight hour working day, how many hours do your workers actually spend, you know, working?

 Three hours.
 The average worker is only productive for about three hours in an eight hour day.